HydroFrame-ML/sandtank-ml/README.md

 # sandtank-ml

-SandTank-ML provide an application for learning and seeing how ML behave compared to a physic based simulator such as ParFlow.
+SandTank-ML provides an application for learning and seeing how ML behaves compared to a physics-based simulator such as ParFlow.

 # Running the application